-SANTA ANA (CNS) - Orange County reported 170 new cases of COVID-19 and no additional deaths today, bringing the county's totals to 50,930 cases with 1,093 fatalities.
+SANTA ANA (CNS) - Orange County over the weekend reported 170 new cases of COVID-19 and no additional deaths, bringing the county's totals to 50,930 cases with 1,093 fatalities.

-In further good news, hospitalizations in the county continued to drop, falling from 215 Saturday to 196, while the number of intensive care unit patients dropped from 65 to 58, according to the Orange County Health Care Agency.
+In more good news, hospitalizations in the county continued to drop, falling from 215 Saturday to 196 Sunday, while the number of intensive care unit patients dropped from 65 to 58, according to the Orange County Health Care Agency.

 The county's daily case count per 100,000 people stands at 5.2, and the seven-day rate of residents testing positive for the coronavirus is 4.2%